Kuria-byte/MongoDB/README.md

 ## Step 3
-Using your code editor (Visual studio is a great recommendationn). install Mongoose and MongoDB using npm or Yarn.
+Using your code editor (Visual studio is a great recommendationn).
+Install Mongoose and MongoDB using npm or Yarn.
 > npm install mongoose mongodb

 - Now let's start coding: